Employment & Internships

 Dietetic Intern

-(multiple positions) The Community Health Education Program is open to accepting Food Service Management and Community Nutrition dietetic interns who need supervised learning experience for their dietetic internships through either traditional or distance programs.
+(Multiple positions) The Community Health Education Program is open to accepting Food Service Management and Community Nutrition dietetic interns who need supervised learning experience for their dietetic internships through either traditional or distance programs.
 This internship is a valuable training experience for participants pursuing a career in nutrition, dietetics, and/or public health.
 We hope the experience will be valuable to participants, in providing them with skills and a broader understanding of issues related to food insecurity in our communities, and the roles of dietitians inside of the food charity system/food banking.
 Must be accepted into a dietetic internship program or be in the process of applying to a distance dietetic internship program.